GEUS-Glaciology-and-Climate/geus-glaciology-and-climate.github.io/_posts/2023-01-09-wmo-bufr-processing.md

 #### --dev

-You can run `getBUFR` with the `--dev` flag to over-ride the timestamp checks (detailed below in [latest_timestamps.pickle](#latest_timestamps.pickle).
+You can run `getBUFR` with the `--dev` flag to over-ride the timestamp checks (detailed below in [latest_timestamps.pickle](#latest_timestampspickle)).
 This is useful for running `getBUFR` repeatedly for development, where you want to have station observations run through the full BUFR processing each time.
 In this case, the timestamp checking logic is modified as:

 ```
         if args.dev is True: